borisbu/OctoRelay/README.md

   - The icon you choose for the button will display the current state.
 - By sending GCODE command `@OCTORELAY r#`.
   - Where `#` is relay index from `1` to `8`.
-- Or by querying the API (see below)
+- Or by querying the API (see below).

 ## OctoRelay API